Doll Festival

 After the festival on the third of March, the dolls are packed away again for another year.
 They have special boxes to store them.

-In some areas of Japan, it is the custom to float old hina dolls in a boat after the festival (hina nagashi 雛流し, hina okuri 雛送り、 nagashibina 流し雛).
+float old hina dolls in a boat after the festival (hina nagashi 雛流し, hina okuri 雛送り、 nagashibina 流し雛).

 The dolls are placed in a small ship or round basked made of straw.